 Grade 9 is the natural entry point to Convent & Stuart Hall High School.
 As such, admission to grades 10, 11 and 12 is dependent upon available space and attrition.
 Please note we may only assess and interview candidates applying to grades in which we anticipate openings.

-If you are an incoming 10, 11, or 12 grader looking to transfer, please email Greg Lobe Associate Director of High School Admissions.
-Transfer applicants do not need to worry about scheduling a Shadow Visit.
+If you are an incoming 10, 11, or 12 grader looking to transfer, please email Greg Lobe , our Associate Director of High School Admissions.
+Transfer applicants do not need to worry about scheduling a shadow visit.
 Once the inquiry is received, our Admissions Office will contact you to discuss your transfer interest and our enrollment availability.

-To transfer for the 2019-20 school year, the online application and all supplemental documents and test results are required by Friday, February 22, 2019.
+To transfer for the 2020–21 school year, an online application and all supplemental documents and test results are required by Friday, February 21, 2020.
 If we anticipate openings, the Admissions Office will contact select candidates in early March with information on completing the application process.
 Admissions decisions will then be communicated to transfer applicants on a rolling basis as the admissions committee evaluates applications and space becomes available.

 In our commitment to sustaining an inclusive learning community, Convent & Stuart Hall admits students of any race, color, national/ethnic origin or ancestry, religion, sex, sexual orientation, gender identity or disability.
 The school does not discriminate on the basis of race, color, national/ethnic origin or ancestry, religion, sex, sexual orientation, gender identity, disability, age, marital status or any other consideration protected by federal, state or local laws in the administration of its educational, admissions, financial aid and employment policies, or any other programs administered by the school.